mwiater/tracewrap/README.md

 This is public due to how it works--it relies on pulling down the latest public release for instrumenting my development applications.
 You're welcome to poke around and see what's under the hood, but as a solo engineer, **I'm currently supporting it for how I use it.**

+**The easiest place to start is by running the [Example Projects](#example-projects).** These examples give a full demonstration of how to use Tracewrap in difference project scenarios.

 _If this project interests you let me know: get in touch, star it, follow it, whatever.
 I'll gauge any interest, reevaluate._

 ---